Last Updated on October 20, 2024 by Soumya

 The Museum of Frida Kahlo is closed on Mondays.

-If there are extra closures during the month or some rooms are closed, the museum authority usually puts it up on their official website here.
-For special hours and holidays, scroll to their Schedules Section here.
+If there are extra closures during the month or some rooms are closed, the museum authority usually posts the information on its official website.
+For special hours and holidays, scroll to the Schedules Section here.

 Frida Kahlo Museum: Good to know

-• The museum organizes special events and workshops on painting, sculpting, and creative writing, that you can register for here.
+- The museum organizes special events and workshops on painting, sculpting, and creative writing, for which you can register here.

-• If you’d like to see how the Frida Kahlo House looks like, check out their virtual tour here.
+- If you’d like to see what the Frida Kahlo House looks like before visiting, check out their virtual tour here.

 Frida Kahlo House Tickets FAQ